sage-code/maj/verbs.md

 **example 1:**

-* jo lofu'be zu   = I have influenced him
+* jo lofu'ra zu   = I have influenced him
-* tu sonu'be lofu = You had been influenced
+* tu sonu'ra lofu = You had been influenced

-Another good example of verb root is "pag":
+For next example example we use verb root "pag":

-* gema = money
 * pagu = pay
 * pago = payed

 **example 2:**

-* tu raku'be mi vuza   = you have broken my camera
+* tu raku'ra mi vuza   = you have broken my camera
-* tu hodu'ia una dota  = you are holding a dept
+* tu hodu una dota     = you are holding a dept
 * poi tu dovu sh pagu  = then you have to pay
 * tu pagu la gema      = you pay the money
-* la dota sonu'be pago = the debt was payed
+* la dota sonu'ra pago = the debt was payed

 **Read next about:** [adverbs](adverbs.md)